Here Comes the Flood (song): Background

 Gabriel wrote "Here Comes the Flood" soon after his departure from Genesis in 1975.
 He recalled that the song was written during a warm summer evening while on the hillside above his cottage.
 As an experiment, Gabriel made a habit of running down the hillside one hundred paces with his eyes closed.
 During one of those excursions, Gabriel recalled that he felt "an energy point on the hillside and after a burst of meditation stormed down the hill to write."

 The song centred around a fictional character conceived by Gabriel known as Mozo, an individual loosely based on Moses and the alchemical treatise Aurora consurgens.
 Gabriel dispersed several songs related to Mozo on his albums up through So in 1986, with "Here Comes the Flood" and "Down the Dolce Vita" being the first to reference the character.
 He considered the idea of using "Here Comes the Flood" in a multi-media rock opera based on the character of Mozo, but the idea never came to fruition.

 Gabriel’s interest in shortwave radio served as a catalyst for the creation of "Here Comes the Flood".
 He observed that radio signals were stronger as daylight faded and believed that this correlated with an increase in psychic energy at night.
 During one of his dreams, Gabriel envisioned a scenario where the psychic barriers that safeguard one's thoughts would erode and thus manifest in a collective consciousness.

 In an interview with Sounds magazine, he said that the lyrics pertained to the concept of a mental flood where the collective thoughts of other individuals would be made publicly available and accessible through telepathy.
 He posited that extroverted people would tolerate the situation but believed that those who wished to conceal their thoughts would be unable to adapt.
+He told The Bristol Recorder in 1981 that he viewed the lyrics as relating to a collective consciousness, which Gabriel felt would represent "a psychological breakthrough" and an "evolutionary leap".

 Gabriel rehearsed "Here Comes the Flood" on a few occasions with Anthony Phillips, Mike Rutherford, and Phil Collins, all of whom were former bandmates from Genesis.
 During his first meeting with producer Bob Ezrin, Gabriel presented him with a demo of "Here Comes the Flood" in the producer's living room.
 Ezrin approved of the song and went to bed singing its melody, later commenting that "there's not many songs I've heard fresh from the artist's mouth that are that great".
 Rutherford recalled that the version used on Gabriel's first studio album was hardly recognizable from his original sessions with Gabriel.